-By H. Clay Parker, Esq. | Published September 12, 2023 | Posted in Business Contracts | Tagged Tags: force majeure, liability/indemnity |
+By H. Clay Parker, Esq. | Published August 23, 2024 | Posted in Business Contracts, Business Litigation | Tagged Tags: business, Business Law, commercial lease |

 Read MoreA restrictive covenant is a contractual provision that limits or bars an employee, former employee or other party from taking certain actions deemed harmful to a company, such as working for a competitor, soliciting customers or disclosing privileged information.
 These agreements are subject to a high level of scrutiny under Florida law, since they have Read More